-FSSD Be Nice Week is November 7-11, 2016.
+FSSD Be Nice Week is the second week in November.
 The schools select Be Nice student ambassadors, the Board passes a proclamation, ambassadors march in a parade and the schools use the week to place special emphasis on the message.

 BE NICE = BULLYING PREVENTION

 In addition, to being a simple way to teach kindness and inspire empathy, Be Nice reminds students that our schools celebrate a culture of kindness.
 The positive result is a reduction in bullying and harassment.
 Please watch the presentation by STARS of Nashville consultant Roger Dinwiddie, who spoke to parents, teachers and staff about the importance of being nice: